scenee/relax/README.md

 ### `keychain` commands

-The `keychain` module commands make you free from keychain stuff and prevent a codesign build break!
+The `keychain` module commands make you free from keychain stuff and prevent a build break!
 Actually this is an useful wrapper of `security` command.

 Run here and see [this script](https://github.com/SCENEE/relax/blob/master/test/run.sh#L24) for detail.